Saving up to pay cash for your next significant expense doesn’t have to be a dream.

-One piece of advice I would give to young adults would be the importance of saving up first.
+One tip I often offer young adults is to remember the importance of saving up first.

-Although budgeting is the ultimate savings tool for us, limiting the amount of debt we create.
+Although budgeting is our ultimate savings tool, limiting the amount of debt we create.

-The purpose of a credit card or line of credit is meant to help the customer at the moment.
+A credit card or line of credit is meant to help the customer.

-It’s a buy now pay later system that comes with repercussions if it’s not paid back.
+A buy now pay later system has repercussions if it’s not paid back.

-Below I will share with you how saving up kept us out of debt and what we bought.
+Below, I will share how saving kept us from debt and what we bought.

-What some consumers fail to see is that the credit card company is then winning.
+Some consumers fail to see that the credit card company is winning.

-Unless you pay your entire bill in full, that’s 1 for the credit card and 0 for the user.
+Unless you pay your entire bill in full, that’s one for the credit card and zero for the user.

-Unless you know how to get the most from a credit card in terms of rewards points and a zero balance, they win.
+They win unless you know how to get the most from a credit card regarding rewards points and a zero balance.

 Those minimum payments are nothing more than you tossing money into the wind.

-Granted, when using paydown strategies on multiple debts, the interest will still cost you; however, save you money at the same time.
+Granted, when using paydown strategies on multiple debts, the interest will still cost you; however, it saves you money simultaneously.

 The idea is to pay off the smallest bill to the largest by paying the minimum payment on the others.

-You may know this strategy as the snowball method of debt repayment.
+You may know this strategy as the debt snowball method of debt repayment.

 Ideally, you don’t even want to put yourself in this situation, ever.